d4r1us-drk/passgen/README.md

-# passgen - Password Generator Tool
+# passgen - Password Generation Tool

 **passgen** is a command-line tool that simplifies password generation.
 It provides options for creating random passwords or customizing them based on